PYTHONAWSNINJAS/ideal-octo-potato/README.md

 The terminal process "C:\Windows\System32\cmd.exe /d /c docker build --pull --rm -f "Dockerfile" -t idealoctopotato:latest "."" terminated with exit code: 1.

 Terminal will be reused by tasks, press any key to close it.```

+Most probably the IP address/mac address is blocked by public ecr aws site.
+Fix: Chnage the base image or Use a different device.